-I wanted to make sure Bella was eating.
+I wanted to make sure Laura was eating.

-I had cooked for four, now I cooked for two, and always made too much.
-I put the extra cooked food in plastic containers for the freezer the spare portions went.
+Until recently I had cooked for four, now I cooked for two and always made too much.
+I put the extra cooked food in plastic containers for the freezer.

-One Saturday morning, I packed a stack of these plastic containers, filled with frozen delights, and headed off down the street to deliver them to Bella.
+One Saturday morning I packed a stack of these plastic containers, filled with frozen delights, and headed off down the street to deliver them to Laura.

-I knocked on her door and waited, I knocked again, harder this time–nothing.
+I knocked on her door and waited, I knocked again, harder this time – no answer.
 I rang her mobile phone.
 ‘What?’ she asked, her tone was flat.

 ‘I’m stood outside your front door.’

-The phone went dead; the door opened.
+The phone went dead.
+The door opened.
 I followed her up the stairs to the first floor landing.
-A haze of smoke lingered in her living room; the windows were firmly shut.
-A friend sat on the settee.
+A haze of smoke lingered in her living room, the windows were firmly shut.
+A friend sat on a settee.
 ‘Hi,’ I said to a friend a did not know.

 ‘I don’t understand why you feel this way.
 Clean your house, go for a walk, come to us for dinner.’

-‘She gets upset over The Big I Am,’ her friend enlightened me.
+‘She gets upset over Mr Big I Am,’ her friend enlightened me.